 I was supposed to fall in love with the guy I did at first and the timing was always going be against us, it was never meant to be but it’s what bought me back to the island time and time again and played a part in deciding to spend a whole summer here (silly me still held out hope that one day it would happen).

-I was then supposed to meet my ex I am talking about in this post because despite some of the downs there were also many ups.
-We mostly had a great time together and I did love him very much, again, it just wasn’t to be.
-He was there to help me to move on from my first love.
-Although admittedly deep down during the entire relationship I was never really fully over the first, which looking back I now realise that I was living with a buried lie for a long time.
-It got to the point when it got harder and harder to ignore.
-Don’t take this the wrong way, this isn’t to say I never truly loved my boyfriend at the time or never cared for him, because I did.
+I was then supposed to meet my ex I am talking about in this post because despite some of the downs there were also many, many ups.
+We mostly had a great time together and I did love him very much, it goes without saying.
+Again, it just wasn’t to be – maybe we met too young?
+He was there to help me to move on from my first love and teach me a lot of lessons and he was the one for that period of my life (almost all of my 20’s).
+Although admittedly, deep down, during the entire relationship I was never really 100% fully over the first, we always had ‘unfinished business’.
+Looking back I now realise that I was living with a buried lie for a long time.
+It got to the point when it got harder and harder to ignore and more questions would arise about our own relationship.
+Don’t take this the wrong way, this isn’t to say I never truly loved my boyfriend at the time or never cared for him, because I did very much so and he was a great guy.
 You can be in love with someone and still hold onto some feelings for someone else.
 I should have probably finished our relationship earlier than I did though because that wasn’t at all fair to him.
 You can call me all sorts for admitting that but I was too scared to actually go through with it because at least I had someone, maybe not the right someone but if I broke it off then I would be without either of them and that scared me far too much.
 I know I am not the first to be in that position and I know I won’t be the last but it has certainly taught me a dear lesson and never to waste another second again because life is too short to settle.